Sazem/ZombieRunner/readme.md

 ![Project Logo](Images/project_logo.png)

-This is prototype mobile game project for Android.
-The idea for the project is to make simple top down infinite runner/shooter game and learn mobile development and behaviour trees (NodeCanvas)
+This is prototype mobile game project for Android.␣␣ The idea for the project is to make simple top down infinite runner/shooter game and learn mobile development and behaviour trees (NodeCanvas)

 ![Project Logo](Images/Screenshot2025-08-18.png)